 The GPIO pins used for ATX control must not be configured as user GPIO, and must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default but may be changed by the user.
 Please see command 34 (0x22): Set/Configure GPIO (Pg.
-43).
+44).

 The Crystalfontz WR-PWR-Y14 cable simplifies ATX power control connections.
 When using this cable, please open jumper JP8 in order to ensure correct operation.
 See JUMPER LOCATIONS AND FUNCTIONS (Pg.
-47) for jumper locations and functions.
+48) for jumper locations and functions.

-If the Crystalfontz WR-PWR-Y14 cable is ordered at the same time as the module, Crystalfontz will install the WR-PWR-Y14 connector, open jumper JP8, and send the following software configuration commands (unless we are otherwise instructed).
-Please note that once these changes are made, power must be applied to connector J\PWR, pin +5v, and connector J8 pin +5v for the module to power up:
+If the Crystalfontz WR-PWR-Y14 cable is ordered at the same time as the module, Crystalfontz will install the WR-PWR-Y14 connector, open jumper JPUSBPWR, load $5k \Omega$ resistor in R3, and send the following software configuration commands (unless we are otherwise instructed).
+Please note that once these changes are made, power must be applied to connector J_PWR, pin +5v and connector J8, pin +5v for the module to power up:

 '''

 command = 28 // Set ATX Switch Functionality

 length = 3

 data[0] = 241 // Enable:

 //

 KEYPAD POWER OFF

 //

 KEYPAD POWER ON

 //

 KEYPAD RESET

 LCD OFF IF HOST IS OFF

 //

 AUTO POLARITY

 //

 data[1] = 16 // One half second power pulses

 // sense ATX host power state on P0.7 (J PWR, +5v)

 data[2] = 1

+// Store current state as boot state

 command = 4

-// Store current state as boot state

 length = 0

 '''

-For this functionality, the CFA533-YYH-KU is powered from the PC's VSB signal (VSB is the "stand-by" or "always-on" +5v ATX power supply output).
+For this functionality, the CFA533-YYH-KU is powered from the PC's V{SB} signal (V{SB} is the "stand-by" or "always-on" +5v ATX power supply output).

-By default, the pin labeled +5v on the CFA533-YYH-KU's J\PWR connector is electrically connected to the +5v pin on the J8 connector through the normally closed JP8.
-If you are using the CFA533-YYH-KU to do ATX power control, open jumper JP8, which will disconnect the +5v of connector J PWR (now used as "POWER-ON SENSE") from the +5v of connector J8 which now supplies the distinct VSB to power the module.
+By default, the pin labeled +5v on the CFA533-YYH-KU's USB connector is electrically connected to the +5v pin on the J8 connector through the normally closed JPUSBPWR.
+If you are using the CFA533-YYH-KU to do ATX power control, open jumper JPUSBPWR, which will disconnect the +5v of the USB connector from the +5v of connector J8 that now supplies the distinct VSB to power the module.
+To complete the ATX configuration, "POWER-ON SENSE" is configured by loading a 5K Ω 0805 resistor in R3 and supply +5v from your system power to the +5 pin of J PWR.

-Since the CFA533-YYH-KU must act differently depending on whether the host's power supply is on or off, you must connect the host's switched +5v to the +5v pin of J PWR.
+Since the CFA533-YYH-KU must act differently depending on whether the host's power supply is on or off, you must connect the host's switched +5v to the +5v pin of J_PWR.
 This pin functions as POWER-ON SENSE.
-The easiest way to connect the POWER-ON SENSE is to plug the cable from the PC's power supply that would normally be used for 3.5inch floppy drive to the CFA-533's J\PWR connector.
+The easiest way to connect the POWER-ON SENSE is to plug the cable from the PC's power supply that would normally be used for 3.5-inch floppy drive to the CFA-533's J_PWR connector.

 Alternatively, the POWER-ON SENSE can be provided through Pin 6 of J8 (GPIO[1]).
 This option is only provided to allow backwards compatibility for legacy CFA-633 applications.
-If you choose this option, R21 must be loaded with a 5K $\Omega$ 0805 SMT resistor.
+If you choose this option, R21 must be loaded with a $5 \mathrm{K}\Omega$ 0805 SMT resistor.

 The motherboard's power switch input is connected to Pin 5 of the CFA533-YYH-KU's connector J8 (labeled as GPIO[2]).
 This pin functions as POWER CONTROL.
-The POWER CONTROL pin is configured as a high-impedance input until the LCD module wants to turn the host on or off, then it will change momentarily to low impedance output, driving either low or high depending on the setting of POWER INVERT.
+The POWER CONTROL pin is configured as a high-impedance input until the LCD module wants to turn the host on or off, then it will change momentarily to low impedance output, driving either low or high depending on the setting of POWER_INVERT.
 (See command 28 (0x1C): Set ATX Switch Functionality (Pg.
-39).)
+40).)